 No animal, including human beings, can survive without sleep.

-As far back as 1894, Russian physician and scientist, Marie de Manacéine found that when he kept puppies in constant activity with no amount of sleep, they died after only a couple of days.
-As for us humans, scientists and citizen scientists alike have deprived either themselves or their research participants of sleep for prolonged periods of time and all noted similar sleep deprivation effects: A decrease in mental functioning, a lack of awareness and attention to the world around them, a distorted sense of time, and immense fatigue.
+As far back as 1894, Russian physician and scientist Marie de Manacéine found that when he kept puppies in constant activity with no sleep, they died after only a couple of days.
+As for us humans, scientists and citizen scientists alike have deprived either themselves or their research participants of sleep for prolonged periods of time, and all noted similar sleep deprivation effects: A decrease in mental functioning, a lack of awareness and attention to the world around them, a distorted sense of time, and immense fatigue.

 According to the U.S. Centers for Disease Control and Prevention, more than 80 million American adults suffer from chronic sleep deprivation, meaning they sleep less than the recommended minimum of seven hours a night.
-Fatigue contributes to more than a million auto accidents each year, as well as to a significant number of medical errors.
+Fatigue contributes to more than a million auto accidents each year and a significant number of medical errors.
 Even small adjustments in sleep can be problematic.
 The Monday after a daylight saving time change in the U.S., there’s a 24 percent increase in heart attacks, compared with other Mondays, and a jump in fatal car crashes too.